LoopKit/loopdocs/docs/version/development.md

 ### Feature Branch: Eversense Support

+#### Recently Closed Issue for Eversense

+!!! success "Eversense Placement Guide updated"

+    #### EversenseKit - fixed on 30 April 2026

+    [EversenseKit Issue 26](https://github.com/bastiaanv/EversenseKit/issues/26) reported that the placement guide graph was not updating when attaching the Transmitter over the sensor.

+    [EversenseKit PR 30](https://github.com/bastiaanv/EversenseKit/pull/30) fixed the problem.
+The solution was to enable debug mode while using the placement guide and disable debug mode when done.

 There is a new feature branch available, `feat/eversense` which supports the Eversense E365 and E3 transmitters.
 In addition to Eversense support, this branch also has the same pump support as the `feat/dev-dana-medtrum` branch.

 For anyone who tests this branch with Eversense, if there are issues with your use of Loop with Eversense please report in this [zulipchat channel](https://loop.zulipchat.com/#narrow/channel/144182-development/topic/Eversense.20CGM/with/569969251).